-Johnny began his business career in 1967 when he opened the first Cobb County office of a small, family-owned real estate business, Northside Realty.
-Johnny later served as president of Northside for 20 years, presiding over the company’s growth into the largest independent residential real estate brokerage company in the Southeast and one of the largest in America.
+Isakson began his business career in 1967 when he opened the first Cobb County office of a small, family-owned real estate business, Northside Realty.
+During Isakson’s 20 years as president of Northside, the company grew into the largest independent residential real estate brokerage company in the Southeast and one of the largest in America.

-Johnny entered politics in 1974 and served 17 years in the Georgia Legislature and two years as Chairman of the Georgia Board of Education.
-In 1999, Johnny was elected to the U.S. House of Representatives for the first of three terms before being elected to the U.S. Senate in 2004.
-He was re-elected to the Senate in 2010.
+Isakson entered politics in 1974 and served for 17 years in the Georgia Legislature in both the House and Senate.
+In 1997, then-Gov. Zell Miller appointed Isakson to lead of the Georgia Board of Education as chairman.
+Isakson was elected in 1999 to the U.S. House for the first of three terms, and he was elected in 2004 and 2010 to the U.S. Senate, where he is currently serving his second term.

-Johnny is a 1966 graduate of the University of Georgia and he served in the Georgia Air National Guard from 1966 to 1972.
-Johnny and his wife, Dianne, have been married since 1968 and have three grown children and nine grandchildren.
-They live in Marietta, Georgia, and attend Mount Zion United Methodist Church, where Johnny taught sixth-grade Sunday school for 30 years.
+Isakson graduated from UGA in 1966 and served in the Georgia Air National Guard from 1966 to 1972.
+He and his wife Dianne married in 1968 and have three children and nine grandchildren.
+They live in Marietta and attend Mount Zion United Methodist Church, where Isakson taught sixth grade Sunday school for 30 years.